-ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with ALL.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care, the best proven treatments available, for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+This section tells you the treatments that are the standard of care for this type of leukemia.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Descriptions of the most common treatment options for ALL are listed below.
-Treatment options and recommendations depend on several factors, including the subtype of ALL, its classification, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the subtype and classification of ALL, possible side effects, the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 A patient may receive chemotherapy during different stages of treatment:

-Remission induction therapy.
-This is the first round of treatment given during the first three to four weeks after diagnosis.
+- Remission induction therapy.
+This is the first round of treatment given during the first 3 to 4 weeks after diagnosis.
 It is designed to destroy most of the leukemia cells, stop symptoms of the disease, and return the blood counts to normal levels.

 The specific treatments used may include:

-The goal of induction therapy is a complete remission (CR), which means that the blood counts have returned to normal, the leukemia cannot be seen when a bone marrow sample is examined under the microscope, and the signs and symptoms of the ALL are gone.
+The goal of induction therapy is a complete remission (CR).
+This means that the blood counts have returned to normal, the leukemia cannot be seen when a bone marrow sample is examined under the microscope, and the signs and symptoms of the ALL are gone.
 More than 95% of children and 75% to 80% of adults with ALL will have a CR.

-However, small amounts of leukemia can remain after treatment even if it cannot be seen with a microscope, and it is necessary to give additional therapy to prevent the ALL from coming back.
-Techniques can be used to find small amounts of leukemia, called minimal residual disease (MRD), and these are used to help predict a patient’s prognosis and guide treatment options.
+However, small amounts of leukemia can remain after treatment even if it cannot be seen with a microscope.
+For this reason, it is necessary to give additional therapy to prevent the ALL from coming back.
+Techniques can be used to find small amounts of leukemia, called minimal residual disease (MRD).
+These are used to help predict a patient’s prognosis and guide treatment options.

 Remission consolidation or intensification therapy.
-This stage of therapy refers to the use of different drugs given in doses similar to or higher than the doses used to achieve remission.
+This stage of therapy involves the use of a combination of drugs.
+The drugs may be different or have different doses than those used to achieve remission.
+Some drugs may be the same as what was given during remission induction therapy.
 Depending on the subtype of the ALL, the doctor may recommend several courses of consolidation therapy.

 Remission maintenance or continuation therapy.
-Treatment is given both orally and by IV over a two-year to three-year period to keep the ALL from returning.
+Treatment is given both orally and by IV for 2 to 3 years to keep the ALL from returning.
 These drugs are usually given in lower doses and have fewer side effects.

 Central nervous system (CNS) prophylaxis (preventive treatment).
-This is the use of drugs, given directly in the spinal fluid by spinal tap (lumbar puncture; see Diagnosis) and/or by vein, to prevent the leukemia from spreading from the blood to the brain or spinal cord.
-This treatment may be given in combination with radiation therapy to the head.
+This is the use of drugs to prevent the leukemia from spreading from the blood to the brain or spinal cord.
+They are given directly in the spinal fluid by spinal tap (lumbar puncture; see Diagnosis) and/or by vein.
+This treatment may be used for a few patients who have leukemia in the CNS when first diagnosed or for some patients with recurrent ALL.
+This treatment may be given along with radiation therapy to the head and spine.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.